moveit/moveit_ci/README.md

 ## Enabling codecov.io reporting

-To enable codecov enabling you'll need to add this to your CMakeLists.txt file:
+For codecov to work you need to build and link your libraries with the coverage flag.
+Here is how you can add this to your CMakeLists.txt file:

     option(CMAKE_CODE_COVERAGE_CONFIG
       "Generate code coverage reporting for codecov.io"